ianhussey/blogdown-site/content/posts/2025-08-11-postpublication-peerreview-should-focus-on-highly-influential-articles/index.md

 ### Skew in citations

 Citations are *extremely* skewed: the vast majority of published articles are cited very few times, with a tiny minority being cited a lot ([Radicchi et al., 2008](https://doi.org/10.1073/pnas.0806977105)).
 What about in psychology specifically?
-Using the March 2025 CrossRef database, [Jamie Cummins](https://bsky.app/profile/jamiecummins.bsky.social) and I extracted all publications in all psychology journals and their citation counts.
+Using the March 2025 CrossRef database, [Jamie Cummins](https://bsky.app/profile/jamiecummins.bsky.social) and I extracted all publications in all psychology journals published from 2015 to 2025 and their citation counts.

-The modal number of citations of psychology articles is zero.
+- The modal number of citations of psychology articles is zero.

-In fact, receiving just a single citation put an article in the 30th percentile of articles published in the last decade.
+- Receiving just a single citation put an article in the 38th percentile.
+- The median is 4.
+If your article has 5 citations, it is cited more often than the majority of articles, congratulations!

 The top 1% of articles attract a very disproportionate number of citations.
 So much so that I had to make a second subplot for them to make the plot make sense: